Things to know about hand, foot, and mouth disease (HFMD)

 When can children with hand, foot, and mouth disease return to school?

-Children may return to school once without fever for 24 hours (usually day three or four of the disease).
+Children may return to school once without fever for 24 hours (usually on day three or four of the disease).

 Subscribe to MedicineNet's Children's Health & Parenting Newsletter